dimitri-nicolo/calico/RELEASING.md

 1. Merge the PR.

-1. On netlify locate `docs.tigera.io` site and the update `Production branch` in `Settings -> Build & deploy -> Deploy contexts` to `release-vX.Y` in  site settings and trigger the deployment.
+1. On netlify locate `docs.tigera.io` site and the update `Production branch` in `Settings -> Build & deploy -> Deploy contexts` to `release-calient-vX.Y` in  site settings and trigger the deployment.
 (Note: This site contains `LATEST_RELEASE` environment variable in netlify UI, using which `netlify.toml` picks up the correct build for latest release.)
 This will cause `docs.tigera.io` to be updated (after a few minutes).
 Validate that everything looks correct.